Bastardkb/bastardkb.github.io/help/bodge_wiring.md

 ## Soldering

-All that's left is to apply the wire.
-Solder it to both points and take note of the uninsulated length.
-If it is too short, the insulation will be in the way.
-If it is too long, the bare wire will be prone to touch another point and cause further issues in the future.
+Solder the wire to both points and take note of the uninsulated length:
+- if it is too short, the insulation will be in the way
+- if it is too long, the bare wire will be prone to touch another point and cause further issues in the future.

 ![](../assets/pics/debug/bodgewire/5.jpg)